|Monitoring bat boxes with LoRa|

 - if the difference is beyond some threshold (say 2 minutes), it prepares a down-link transmission with the required offset to correct the time

 - when the bat box receives the down-link transmission, it updates its clock with the correction offset.

 So, for example if a bat box powers up with no knowledge of the time at all, it'll start at UTC time 0.
 The network application will note a huge time error and prepare a down-link message with the correct offset.
 When the bat box receives the down-link message, it applies the offset to its clock and so updates itself to the correct time.
 It doesn't really matter how much time there is between an up-link and a down-link or when the down-link message is scheduled exactly, since the network sends a time *difference*, not an absolute time.
 Down-link messages are only sent when there is a large time error, so they should be relatively infrequent.
 This reduces the network load on the TTN.

-Some silly ideas to be implemented in the future:
+Challenges and ideas to be implemented in the future:

 - port the arduino lmic stack to the STM32 processor:

 - the current code uses a call to fdev_setup to bind printf-like debug statements to the serial port.
 This doesn't appear to exist in the STM32 arduino libraries, I'm working adding this to STM32 too

 - make the radio interface work over SPI, I'm confident this can work